 Was Your Spidey Sense Triggered?
 How to Avoid Holiday Scams.

-sarah hannah
+- sarah hannah

-• 6 min read
+- 6 min read

-Stay Buttoned Up & Cybersecure, Don't Let Scammers Steal Your Holiday Cheer – Make Sure All Your Devices are Secure and Avoid Holiday Scams
+Stay Buttoned Up & Cybersecure: Don't Let Scammers Steal Your Holiday Cheer – Make Sure All Your Devices are Secure and Avoid Holiday Scams

-In this blog we'll cover why the holidays create prime conditions for scammers.
+In this blog, we'll cover why the holidays create prime conditions for scammers.

-• Top holiday scams
+Top holiday scams

-• How each scam works and what red flags to look for
+How each scam works and what red flags to look for

-• Practical “stay safe” tips to avoid falling for seasonal cyber traps
+Practical “stay safe” tips to avoid falling for seasonal cyber traps

-• A full Holiday Checklist (before shopping, while shopping and ongoing)
+A full Holiday Checklist (before shopping, while shopping, and ongoing)

-• What to do if you’ve been scammed (step-by-step)
+What to do if you’ve been scammed (step-by-step)

-• The core takeaway: staying alert, skeptical and secure during the holiday rush
+The core takeaway: staying alert, skeptical, and secure during the holiday rush

-• Closing reminder + invitation to contact Focus IT for business cybersecurity support
+Closing reminder + invitation to contact Focus IT for business cybersecurity support

 Why the Holidays Are Prime Time for Scammers

-• Shopping online more than usual (hello Black Friday and Cyber Monday deals)
+Shopping online more than usual (hello, Black Friday and Cyber Monday deals!)

-• Clicking on shipping notifications constantly
+Clicking on shipping notifications constantly

-• Donating to charities
+Donating to charities

-• Opening emails from retailers you've never heard of
+Opening emails from unfamiliar retailers

-• Possibly stressed, rushed and distracted
+Feeling stressed, rushed, and distracted

 The Naughty List: Top Holiday Scams to Watch For